Our free Brain Tumour Information Pack has been designed to help you feel confident when discussing treatment and care options with your medical team.

 CT stands for Computerised Tomography.
 You may also sometimes hear doctors referring to CT scans as CAT scans - these are the same thing.

-Magnetic Resonance Imaging, or MRI, uses magnetic fields, rather than x-rays to build up a three-dimensional image of your brain.
+Magnetic Resonance Imaging, or MRI, uses magnetic fields, rather than x-rays to build up the 3D image of your brain.
+MRI scanners take pictures from several angles around you head, then build these into a 3D image.

 MRI scans and CT scans are similar - both build up detailed images of the brain.
-However, whilst CT scans use a small amount of radiation to do this, MRI scans use magnetic fields.
+However, there are a few differences:

-Although radiation is used for CT scans, it is kept at a very low dose.
+CT scans use x-rays (radiation) whilst MRI scans use magnetic fields (non-radiation.)
+The radiation used for CT scans is kept at a very low dose.
 They are used only when they are considered necessary, with the benefits outweighing the risks.

 The procedure for both CT and MRI scans is very similar.